 street x vegan

 There are countless people everywhere doing their part.
-Elite athletes are testifying to it, high-profile actors pushing for change, documentary film makers breaking it all down for us, regular folks posting and sharing recipes and inspiration with each other, and now, here I am, addressing the small niche of people that enjoy my work.
+Elite athletes are testifying to it, high-profile actors pushing for change, documentary film makers breaking it all down for us, regular folks posting and sharing recipes and inspiration with each other, and now, here I am, addressing the niche of people that enjoy my work.
 For now at least, this is my part.